-1. EXECUTIVE SUMMARY

-What council provides
+1.1 What council provides

 Sunshine Coast Council as a local government authority is in the business of providing a range of services to the community.
-Some of the Coastal services are management of beaches, canals, and river foreshores.
+Some of these services are in relation to the maintenance of both coastal infrastructure and management services of a fully developed environmental reserve network.